ThemApples/Bittercart/README.md

 ## Installation

-This application CAN ONLY BE USED BY USERS WITH THE ANDROID PLATFORM.
+This application CAN ONLY BE USED BY USERS WITH THE ANDROID PLATFORM.<br />
-The APK is located in the the builds folder.
+APK coming soon!

 ## Contributors